sikaeducation/curriculum/courses/101/standards/build-simple-web-apps/topics/basic-js/README.md

 # Basic JavaScript

-JavaScript (also called JS) is a programming language for adding actions to web pages.
-JavaScript can read and write any part of a web page, and this is especially powerful when combining user input (like forms), user interaction (like button presses), and existing data.
+JavaScript, also called JS, is a programming language for adding actions to web pages.
+JavaScript can read and write any part of a web page, which is especially powerful when integrating user input (like forms), user interaction (like button presses), and data.
 JavaScript can be used to look up search results and display them on a page, subscribe users to a newsletter, power eCommerce sites, and much more.

 ## Logging

-One of the easiest ways to examine the code you write in JavaScript is to log it.
+One of the easiest ways to inspect the results of JavaScript code is to log it:

 ![Demonstrating console.log](assets/js-console-log.png)

 [Play with this code](https://codesandbox.io/s/musing-snow-75qxo?file=/index.js)

-When you use `console.log()`, anything between the parentheses will be printed to the console.
-The console isn't the same thing as the "screen"- you have to specifically open the console and most users will not see content that you put here.
-It's useful for testing your code and examining what different things do.
+When you `console.log()`, anything between the parentheses will be printed to the console.
+The console isn't the same thing as the screen; you have to specifically open the console and most users will not see content that you put here.
+It's primarily used to test your code and examine what different things do.
 To open up the console in a browser:

 * Mac: ⌘ + ⇧ + `j`
 * Windows and Linux: `Control` + ⇧ + `j`